kvbc/kvbc/README.md

 # Projects

-❌ Gave up on
-⚠️ Stupid
-➖ Undecided
+❌ Unsatisfied with
+➖ May pick it up
 🚧 In-progress
 ✔️ Satisfied with